Here’s a comparison of the web servers I’ve used the most.

 A lot of web frameworks, like Django, come with built-in web servers.
 Usually, the docs will warn very strongly that these servers are only for development purposes and shouldn’t be used in production.
 But what’s actually wrong with using them in production?
 Of course, they don’t have anything like the featureset of solid production servers, but there’s one reason in particular that they’re not good: Slowloris attacks.
 This is where a single client DoSes a server just by making connections and being really slow about it.
 Imagine you’re waiting in a queue at a shop and some git at the front is paying for $100 of stuff by counting out small change, one coin at a time, checking each one carefully with a magnifying glass.
 That’s a Slowloris attack.
 Non-production web servers are like the cashier who just stands there waiting for the git to finish counting.
 Production-quality web servers will serve the other clients waiting in the queue, and will eventually tell the git to get lost.

-I used to use Apache a lot, like most people did at the time, but I’ve hardly used it at all in the past
+I used to use Apache a lot, like most people did at the time, but I’ve hardly used it at all in the past decade.

-was that it could do things like serve PHP using just an internal module (
+could do things like serve PHP using just an internal module (

 mod_php).
-Other servers, like Nginx, require running an external
+Other servers, like Nginx, require running an external process

 For a long time Apache was vulnerable to Slowloris, but now